giovanniboscu/continuous-section-field/docs/CSF_Polygon_Geometry_Guide.md

 - Polygon pairing between sections is **index-based** (list order), not name-based.
 - The same vertex count must be maintained at every reference section for each polygon.
-- Always verify geometry with a **section plot** before running analysis.

 - CSF does not auto-correct geometry.
 Invalid orientation or topology must be fixed by the user.